 2014 sees the advent of OperationsCommander

-In 2014, it was obvious that ParkAdmin needed to be re-branded.
+In 2014, the need was evident to rebrand ParkAdmin.
 It was no longer (and hadn’t been for a while) a parking only application.
-It was now something much larger and certainly more useful to any property management, security office or parking organizer.
+It was now something much more extensive and indeed more useful to any property management, security office or parking organizer.

-OperationsCommander now represented an umbrella that covered the areas of parking, violations and incidents, so much in fact that our sales team has even started to look to other markets where we never thought of going before, those include Hospitals, Airports, Municipalities, Property Management, Public Pools..
-We did approach some of these before but it was always with ParkAdmin, now ParkAdmin makes up just one of many modules that make up the larger more scalable solution.
+OperationsCommander now represented an umbrella that covered the areas of parking, violations, and incidents.
+Our sales team has even started to look to other markets where we never thought of going before.
+Markets like Hospitals, Airports, Municipalities, Property Management, Public Pools.
+We did approach some of these before, but it was always with ParkAdmin.
+Now ParkAdmin makes up just one of many modules that make up the extensive, more scalable solution.

 Long story short and the future of OPS-COM

-So with all of that behind us, we are excited for the future of OPS-COM.
-We are looking to new markets and new opportunities to expand in all areas.
-One of our biggest assets is the ability to customize the system code to match business logic or business rules.
+So with all of that behind us, we are excited about the future of OPS-COM.
+We are looking for new markets and new opportunities to expand in all areas.
+Our ability to customize the system code to match business logic or business rules is a major asset.

 We look forward to integrating technologies like LPR (License Plate Recognition) and working toward a paperless parking experience.
-One of the biggest industry disruptions though is the work toward a cloud based software as a service solution.
+One of the most significant industry disruptions though is the work toward a cloud-based software as a service solution.
 This will allow OperationsCommander to be available to all sized organizations as a complete parking and security management solution at a fraction of the cost of current systems.